BlauGroup/RNMC/GMC.md

 $ cd GMC
 ```

 Next create an executable with the makefile.
-The executable will be located in the `GMC` folder.
+The executable will be located in the `build` folder.

 ```
 $ make GMC